-The relative motion between the Planck spacecraft and the CMB rest frame generates, a dipolar modulation of the CMB intensity field.
-The spacecraft motion with respect to the cosmological background is decomposed in two components.

-The first component, referred to as the "orbital dipole", is caused by the relative velocity of the spacecraft at the L2 Lagrange point following the earth motion with respect to the solar system rest frame.
-It is known with a high accuracy at any time.
+The relative motion between the Planck spacecraft and the CMB rest frame generates a dipolar modulation of the CMB intensity field.
+The spacecraft motion with respect to the cosmological background composed of two components.
+The first component, referred to as the orbital dipole, is caused by the relative velocity of the spacecraft at the L2 Lagrange point following the earth motion with respect to the Solar System rest frame.
+It is known with high accuracy at any time.
 This orbital dipole of order 30 km s^{-1} does not project on the sky maps.
-It is used to calibrate the absolute photometric response of each detector with a high signal to detector noise of order 10^{-5} at the 100 and 143 GHz CMB dominated channels, and 2×10^{-4} at 353 GHz (see Planck Collaboration III 2020, hereafter HFI-Legacy).
+It is used to calibrate the absolute photometric response of each detector with a high-signal-to-detector-noise ratio of order 10^5 at the 100 and 143 GHz CMB-dominated channels, and 5×10^3 at 353 GHz (see Planck Collaboration III 2020, hereafter HFI-Legacy).

-The second component, referred to as the "solar dipole", is the consequence of the relative velocity of the solar system with respect to the cosmological rest frame.
-Although it is an order of magnitude larger than the orbital dipole, it cannot be determined from extragalactic astronomy, and thus cannot help to calibrate the absolute response of the detectors.
-The dipole signal associated with this second component projects onto the sky maps with the same Spectral Energy Distribution (SED) as the CMB cosmological anisotropies.
-As such, it is not a cosmological effect, but is a systematic effect in the maps extracted by component separation methods on the basis of their SED.
-It is, nevertheless, not separable from the intrinsic dipolar term of the CMB primordial anisotropies.
-Using a ΛCDM model, the CMB anisotropies measurement leads to an expected dipole amplitude of the order of $30\,\mu$ K. This induces an uncertainty of the order of one percent on the kinetic solar system velocity.
-This dipolar term is thus included in the definition of the solar dipole, imposing a null dipolar term for the total CMB anisotropies maps.
+The second component, referred to as the solar dipole, is the consequence of the relative velocity of the Solar System with respect to the cosmological rest frame.
+Although it is an order of magnitude larger than the orbital dipole, it cannot be determined from extragalactic astronomy, and therefore cannot help to calibrate the absolute response of the detectors.
+The dipole signal associated with this second component projects onto the sky maps with the same spectral energy distribution (SED) as the CMB cosmological anisotropies.
+As such, it is not a cosmological effect, but is a systematic effect in the maps extracted by component separation methods based on their different SEDs.
+The dipole signal is nevertheless not separable from the intrinsic dipolar term of the CMB primordial anisotropies.
+Using a ACDM model, measurement of the CMB anisotropies leads to an expected dipole amplitude of the order of 30 μK.
+This induces an uncertainty of the order of one percent on the kinetic Solar System velocity.
+This dipolar term is therefore included in the definition of the solar dipole, imposing a null dipolar term for the total CMB anisotropies maps.

-The solar system velocity measurement is independent of the CMB monopole temperature, known with an accuracy of 3×10^{-4} (Fixsen 2009).
-This introduces additional uncertainty when expressing the intensity amplitude of the solar dipole in $\delta T{\rm CMB}$ anisotropies.
-Nevertheless, for convenience, all intensity contributions to the dipole amplitudes are expressed in CMB temperature.
-As such, the conversion between velocity and μK{CMB} depends directly on the CMB temperature, obtained by fitting a Planck function in the COBE-FIRAS data, which has been refined using a combination of the solar dipole direction from WMAP and the FIRAS full spectrum measurements (Fixsen 2009).
-In this regard, using the solar dipole to estimate the CMB monopole temperature makes to conversion from velocity to μK{CMB} slightly dependent of the dipole.
+The Solar System velocity measurement is independent of the CMB monopole temperature, which is known with an accuracy of 3×10^{-4} (Fixsen 2009).
+This introduces additional uncertainty when expressing the amplitude of the solar dipole in $\delta T{\rm CMB}$ anisotropies.
+Nevertheless, for convenience in making use of map differences at different frequencies, all intensity contributions to the dipole amplitudes are expressed in CMB temperature.
+As such, the conversion between velocity and $\mu K{\rm CMB}$ depends directly on the CMB temperature, which is obtained by fitting a Planck function in the COBE-FIRAS data, which has been refined using a combination of the solar dipole direction from WMAP and the FIRAS full-spectrum measurements (Fixsen 2009).
+In this regard, using the solar dipole to estimate the CMB monopole temperature makes the conversion from velocity to $\mu K{\rm CMB}$ slightly dependent on the dipole.
 However, the difference induced by a new dipole determination leads to a negligible correction.